mik-tf/openedx-ha/README.md

 # Open edX High Availability Kubernetes Deployment

-This project provides a complete solution for deploying Open edX in a high-availability configuration using Kubernetes (k3s) on a homemade cluster with Mycelium IPv6 networking.
+This project provides a complete solution for deploying Open edX in a high-availability configuration using Kubernetes (k3s) on a 4-node cluster with Mycelium IPv6 networking.

 ## Architecture